nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### <a name="renew"> Renew borrow period of book: `renew` </a>
-Renew borrowing of books for a fixed duration.
+Renew the borrowing period of a book for a fixed duration.

 Format:
 * renew -title TITLE